UAE: Meet 'Hercules', the aircraft serving noble missions for nearly four decades

 This exhibit is a replica of an original manuscript dating back to the 11th or 12th century

-Dubai Air Wing’s C130 Hercules is not just a flying machine, but a true hero in times of need.
+Dubai Air Wing’s C130 Hercules is not just a jumbo plane, but a true hero in times of need.
 This aircraft has undertaken thousands of noble missions for nearly 4 decades to people affected by natural calamities or war.

 From delivering relief materials to earthquake victims in Morocco to flood victims in Pakistan and Libya, this aircraft has transported much-needed relief and extended a helping hand to those trapped in calamities worldwide.